Sweet and delicious honey cinnamon rolls filled with cinnamon and brown sugar and topped with a vanilla and honey glaze.

 - Preheat oven to 350°

-- Melt the 4 tbsp of butter in a heatproof bowl.
+- Melt the 4 tablespoon of butter in a heatproof bowl.

-- Add in the 1 cup of brown sugar and the 3 tbsp of cinnamon.
+- Add in the 1 cup of brown sugar and the 3 tablespoon of cinnamon.
 Mix well until it is all combined.

 - Set aside - once the dough has risen, punch down the dough and roll the dough out into a long rectangular shape.
 (If the dough is sticky, you can use a small amount of cornstarch or flour to prevent it from sticking.)